 “We know sun exposure without protection like sun blocking clothing and sunscreen can lead to skin cancer.
 Sunscreen not only should be worn in Florida in the winter months but it can and should also be worn up north, during the winter months.
 People can get sunburn skiing!
 One should never leave the house without sunscreen on if you’re planning on being outside during the day.
 Sunshine out or not, wear your sunscreen and help prevent skin cancer,” said Zager.

 Here are some suggestions that Zager shared.
 For you to be able to enjoy the outdoors year-round, as well as protect your skin at the same time.

 - Consider wearing Sun Blocking Clothing to protect your skin from the sun.
 A wide brim hat, 3 inches or more and sunglasses are the very basics to have.
-A loose fitting long sleeve shirt will protect your upper body which is where most people recieve a great deal of sun.
+A loose-fitting long sleeve shirt will protect your upper body which is where most people receive a great deal of sun.

 - Reapply your sunscreen at least every two hours and immediately after swimming or sweating.

 - Protect vulnerable and sensitive areas of your body, such as the face, ears, and hands.
 Consider applying sunscreen with zinc oxide for extra protection.